abhinvag/bitbybit/README.md

 # BitByBit

+A Interview Preparation Helper

 ## Features

 - Add a question you want answer to.
-- Answer a existing question to gain points.
+- Answer a existing question using simple markdown editor to gain points.
 - Search question for answers from fellow programmers.
 - Ask you doubt in comment section of every answer.
 - Simple Login/Logout using Google.
+- Solve various DSA sheets, and track your progress with analytics tool.
+- Get a daily question form curated list problems by your favourite influencers.
 - Flex your profile by directly sharing your public profile link

+### Upcoming

+- More DSA sheets will be added
+- Online C++ Compiler

 ## How to Run Locally